bruneaug/DShield-SIEM/AddOn/Viewing_TTY_Logs_with_Lighttpd.md

 Using browser access: http://elk
 $ mv /var/www/html/index.lighttpd.html .<br>

-Configure TTYLog in Kibana

-Management -> Kibana -> Data Views -> cowrie*<br>
-Edit TTYLog and change the IP 192.168.25.231 to your ELK server IP or Name<br>

-In ELK server, create SSH Shared Keys and don’t put a password:
+### In ELK server, create SSH Shared Keys and don’t put a password:

 $ ssh-keygen<br>
 Copy id_rsa.pub over to each sensor(s).
 Likely the easiest way to copy the public key over might be to scp from DShield sensor. <br>